This section provides general information that you need to consider when installing Oracle Solaris 11.3.

 Workaround: You need to verify whether the systems have the minimum required firmware version.
-Update your affected SPARC system's firmware to the version listed in Table 2 before you install the Oracle Solaris 11.3 OS.
-For information about firmware versions of different Oracle systems, refer to Firmware Downloads and Release History for Oracle Systems (http://www.oracle.com/technetwork/systems/patches/firmware/release-history-jsp-138416.html).
+Update your affected SPARC system's firmware to the version listed in Figure 2, Table 2, Firmware Levels Required for SPARC Systems before you install the Oracle Solaris 11.3 OS.
+For information about firmware versions of different Oracle systems, refer to Firmware Downloads and Release History for Oracle Systems.
 The following table describes the minimum firmware level required for affected SPARC systems when running Oracle Solaris 11.3.

 Note that T4, T5, M5, and M6 systems were released with firmware versions to boot Oracle Solaris 11.3.
 However, the firmware needs to be updated if Oracle Solaris Kernel Zones support is required.
 For information about hardware and software requirements for kernel zones, see Hardware and Software Requirements for Oracle Solaris Kernel Zones in Creating and Using Oracle Solaris Kernel Zones.

 Users of the SPARC T-Series servers from Oracle might experience a slow WAN boot during an automated installation of a guest domain if they are running an older version of the system firmware.
 You need to install the latest available versions for optimal performance, security, and stability.

 Workaround: Use the following table to determine the level of firmware that is required for the named platforms.
 In general, for System Firmware 8.x, you must at least have version 8.3.11 or greater and for System Firmware 7.x, you must at least have version 7.4.9 or greater.

 For more information about specific versions of system firmware, see Oracle VM Server for SPARC Release Notes.